secretstartups/handbook/culture/all-remote/onboarding/index.html.md

 Onboarding is the official process of integrating new team members into an organization.
 Remote onboarding is done via technology without any face-to-face interactions.

 ## How long should remote onboarding take?
-GitLab believes the onboarding process is [incredibly important](/company/culture/all-remote/onboarding/).
-We don't expect you to hit the ground running from day one.
+GitLab believes the onboarding process is incredibly important.
+We don't expect anyone to hit the ground running from day one.

-We anticipate the remote onboarding process to take at least two full weeks.
-In week three you will begin team specific onboarding and training.
-We encourage you to participate in your team's work in the first two weeks, but don't feel pressure to contribute heavily.
+We anticipate the remote onboarding process to take at least two full weeks, with the third week designated for team-specific onboarding and training.
+We encourage new team members to participate in their teams' work in the first two weeks, but without pressure to contribute heavily.

 ## What is an onboarding session?
-All onboarding steps are in the [onboarding issue template](https://gitlab.com/gitlab-com/people-group/people-operations/employment-templates/blob/master/.gitlab/issue_templates/onboarding.md).
-The onboarding process for the new team member is [self-driven and self-learning](/handbook/values/#self-service-and-self-learning)and as [asynchronous](/handbook/values/#bias-towards-asynchronous-communication) as possible to aid acclimation into the remote life at GitLab.

-At GitLab we like to do what we call ["dogfooding"](https://about.gitlab.com/handbook/values/#dogfooding) our own product.
+At GitLab, we like to do what we call ["dogfooding"](https://about.gitlab.com/handbook/values/#dogfooding) our own product.
 Hence onboarding tasks are completed in a [GitLab issue](https://docs.gitlab.com/ee/user/project/issues/).

-The People Experience Associate assigned to a new team member's specific onboarding will [open](https://about.gitlab.com/handbook/people-group/general-onboarding/onboarding-processes/#onboarding-issue-creation) the onboarding issue at least 4 days prior to the hire date.

-Through onboarding issues, you should gain access to our team member [baseline entitlements](/handbook/engineering/security/#baseline-role-based-entitlements-access-runbooks--issue-templates).
-On Day 2 of onboarding an [Access Request](/handbook/people-group/engineering/#access-request-issue-creation) will be generated, if a template has been created for the role.
-Access requests are owned by the IT team.
-If you have any access requests related questions, please reach out to #it-help in Slack.
+All onboarding steps are found in an [onboarding issue template](https://gitlab.com/gitlab-com/people-group/people-operations/employment-templates/blob/master/.gitlab/issue_templates/onboarding.md), which contains a standardized set of tasks and steps that each new team member will complete.
+The onboarding process for the new team member is [self-driven and self-learning](/handbook/values/#self-service-and-self-learning)and as [asynchronous](/handbook/values/#bias-towards-asynchronous-communication) as possible.
+This is intentional, in order to aid acclimation into the remote life at GitLab.

+Read more about GitLab's all-remote [onboarding process](https://about.gitlab.com/handbook/people-group/general-onboarding/) in our handbook.

 ## How to manage onboarding new hires remotely

 Onboarding remotely should focus on [three key dimensions](https://hbr.org/2018/12/to-retain-new-hires-spend-more-time-onboarding-them): the organizational, the technical, and the social.
 By using this integrated approach, top companies enable their team members to stay and thrive in their roles.
 We'll show how you can focus on these three key dimensions of onboarding through an all-remote onboarding process.

 ### How to prepare for remote onboarding
-One way to begin creating social connections for new remote team members is to have them [added to a Slack channel](https://about.gitlab.com/handbook/people-group/people-experience-team/#onboarding-cohort-creation).
-This will be linked to the Donut Watercooler App, which prompts different questions for team members to answer on Tuesdays and Thursdays every week.
-These questions also help serve as an onboarding check-in.
+One way to begin creating social connections for new remote team members is to have them [added to a chat channel](https://about.gitlab.com/handbook/people-group/people-experience-team/#onboarding-cohort-creation).
+GitLab's `#new_team_members` Slack channel is a place for people to introduce themselves with photos and information about themselves and their interests.

 ### Organizational onboarding